CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby-on-rails.md

 ### Puma configuration

 Puma reads its configuration from the `config/puma.rb` file.
-See puma documentation for more information.
+See [the puma documentation](https://github.com/puma/puma/blob/master/README.md) for more information.

 ## uWSGI asynchronous/non-blocking modes